Concerned about a horse? Call 01508 481008

 The following points may be of interest to those concerned about tethered horses:

 If you are concerned about a particular tethered equine or would like more advice on the subject, please feel free to contact the Redwings’ welfare team on 01508 481008 or through the email link on the contacts page of this website.
-In an emergency situation out of normal office hours you can ring us on 07747 444704 or contact the RSPCA on 0300 1234 999.
+In an emergency situation out of normal office hours please contact the RSPCA on 0300 1234 999.